 Client: Can you possibly identify our growth zones in all this data?
 Just say where we should look to fulfill the sales plan.

 OWOX BI: Soooo...
 Let’s discuss what you expect from your marketing analyst.

 What tasks does the OWOX BI marketing analyst handle?

-1. Shows where the marketing plan is fulfilled and unfulfilled.
+1. Shows where the marketing goals are fulfilled and unfulfilled.

 We decided that enough is enough — let the whole process be automated.
-Everything is simple here: we take retrospective data, that is, a fact, and compare it with the plan.
+Everything is simple here: we take retrospective data, that is, a fact, and compare it with the planned one.
 It is important that this is done automatically for different segments.

-2. Shows how you will fulfill the annual plan if you go further at the same pace as now.
+2. Shows how you will fulfill the annual planned goals if you go further at the same pace as now.

 If you find out in advance that the marketing team falls short in a category or region, you can fix your marketing strategy quickly and improve the results.
 In order for our clients to have such an opportunity, we take their data and build a forecasting model in the horizon up to a year.
 Here the forecast is compared with the plan.